 You see a glimpse of this “code of masculinity,” that I’m referring to in ancient texts.
 Gilgamesh, Beowulf, even the Odyssey…but the code is only alluded to.
 It isn’t overtly stated.

-Masculinity, in its simplest, most primal form, is the ability to protect the tribe.
+Masculinity, in its simplest, most primal form, is the ability to protect the tribe, or the group.
 It’s the ability and willingness to defend those that you love, through hand to hand, physical combat.
 While this isn’t the limit of what masculinity is, one cannot deny that it’s an integral component of it.

 In his book, The Way of Men, Jack Donovan postulates that all of this modern day masculine identity crisis is due to the complete lack of danger in our society.